 A slit lamp biomicroscope is then used to examine the front of the eye under greater magnification.

-A number of specialised tests such as Schirmer Tear testing, application of vital stains, cytology (examination of cells under the microscope), tonometry (measurement of the intraocular pressure), gonioscopy (examination of the drainage angle inside the eye), and refraction (to see if the patient is short or long sighted) may then be used.
+A number of specialised tests such as Schirmer Tear Test, application of vital stains, cytology (examination of cells under the microscope), tonometry (measurement of the intraocular pressure), gonioscopy (examination of the drainage angle inside the eye), and refraction (to see if the patient is short or long sighted) may then be used.

 The last part of the eye examination involves dilating the pupils.
 A drop is applied to the eye and the pupil is dilated within 15 minutes to allow a detailed examination of the inside of the eye.
 This is done with direct and indirect ophthalmoscopy.
 Our equipment and specialised training allows a thorough eye examination, much more than general veterinarians are able to offer.